 Onsite optimization refers to all the structures, techniques, and strategies necessary to include on your website, including all your individual landing pages.
 Offsite optimization refers to everything that happens outside that world, including links pointing to your site, social media activity of your brand and your users, guest posts, and so on.

 This guide is exclusively about onsite optimization and improving SEO in areas where you have more direct control.
-I’ll be writing more about offsite optimization in future guides, but first, I want to explain the essence of onsite optimization, why it’s important, and what you need to do to be successful.
+I’ll be writing more about offsite optimization in future guides, but first, I want to explain the essence of onsite optimization, why it’s important, and what you need to do to be successful and how SEO.co’s SEO service can be of strategic value to you.

 As I mentioned above, onsite optimization is about what you do on your own site.
 Onsite optimization can be broken down into individual tactics, all of which cumulatively impact your site’s visibility in search engines.
 Unfortunately, it’s not as simple as flipping a switch, or adopting one new habit—there are many different tactics you’ll need to adopt, in many different areas.